 - As cereal with homemade hemp milk.

-- As a smoothie topper.
+- As a topping for a coffee smoothie bowl.

 More High Protein Snack Recipes You'll Love

-Chocolate Protein Granola (Dairy, Gluten, and Grain-Free)
+Chocolate Protein Granola (Gluten and Grain-Free)

 Ingredients